benc-uk/nanomon/readme.md

 ### Runner

 - Written in Go, [source code - /services/runner](./services/runner/)
-- The runner requires a connection to MongoDB in order to start, it will exit if the connection fails.
+- The runner requires a connection to PostgreSQL in order to start, it will retry and eventually exit if the connection fails.
-- It keeps in sync with the `monitors` collection in the database, it does this one of two ways:
-  - Watching the collection using MongoDB change stream.
-This mode is preferred as it results in instant updates to changes made in the frontend & UI
-  - If change stream isn't supported, then the runner falls back to polling the database for changes.
+- It dynamically keeps in sync with the `monitors` table in the database.
+This is achieved by using the listen/notify feature of PostgreSQL, which is used to listen for notification messages without the need for polling.
+These messages are sent using triggers & stored procedures, which are called when a monitor is created, updated or deleted.
 - If configured the runner will send email alerts, see [alerting section below](#alerting-configuration)
 - By default runner doesn't listen to inbound network connections or bind to any ports, the exception being if [Prometheus support is enabled](#appendix-prometheus)

 ### API

 - Written in Go, [source code - /services/api](./services/api/)
-- The runner requires a connection to MongoDB in order to start, it will exit if the connection fails.
+- The API requires a connection to PostgreSQL in order to start, it will retry and eventually exit if the connection fails.
 - Listens on port 8000 by default.
 - All routes are prefixed `/api` this makes it easier to put a path based HTTP router in front of the API and the SPA frontend
 - Makes use of the [benc-uk/go-rest-api](https://pkg.go.dev/github.com/benc-uk/go-rest-api) package.